dyne/JaroMail/README.txt

 	      	   	             http://jaromail.dyne.org

+* INTRODUCTION

+Jaro Mail is an integrated suite of interoperable tools for GNU/Linux and Apple/OSX to manage e-mail communication in a private and efficient way, without relying too much on on-line services, in fact encouraging users to store e-mail locally.

+Rather than reinventing the wheel, Jaro Mail reuses existing free and open source tools working since more than 10 years:

+- Mutt :: Mail User Agent
+- Fetchmail :: Mail Transport Agent
+- Procmail :: Filtering Agent
+- MSmtp :: the mini SMTP
+- Mairix :: search engine
+- Z Shell :: scripting language

+A round-up on Jaro Mail features follows:

+- Minimalistic interface with automatic threading
+- Targets intensive usage of mailinglists
+- Does whitelisting and integrates addressbooks
+- Can do search and backup by expressions
+- Automatically generates filtering rules (procmail and sieve)
+- Computes and shows statistics on mail traffic (experimental)
+- Secure password storage (native, OSX and Gnome keyrings)
+- Stores e-mails locally in a reliable format (maildir)
+- Provides advanced maildir management tools
+- Defers connections for off-line operations
+- Checks SSL server certificates (imap, smtp)
+- Supports strong encryption messaging (GnuPG)
+- Is multi platform: GNU/Linux/BSD, Apple/OSX
+- Old school, used by its author for the past 10 years

 * INSTALL

 Apple/OSX users can simply drag JaroMail into /Applications

-Nevertheless, you need to read the Manual: this software is not graphical, yes has a high productive potential.
+Bare in mind you need to read the Manual: this software is not graphical, yet has a high productive potential.
 JaroMail is operated via Terminal, configured in plain text and overall made by geeks for geeks.
 Beware.

 GNU/Linux users can use the build/build-gnu.sh script to install dependencies and build all necessary binaries.
 This is still dirty, it